9beach/mpv-config/README.md

 ### [autoload-ex.lua](https://github.com/9beach/mpv-config/blob/main/scripts/autoload-ex.lua)

-This script automatically loads playlist entries by scanning the directory a file is located in when starting playback.
-But unlike well-known `autoload`, `autoload-ex` remembers the sorting states of **the directory**.
-So if you reload or sort again playlist entries in the directory with different sorting type, next time `autoload-ex` restores previous sorting states for the directory.
-Even if you set `disabled=yes` and manually call `autoload-ex`, in the future `autoload-ex` loads playlist entries of the directory automatically.
-If you set `disabled=no` and call `autoload-ex remove-others` for the directory, in the future `autoload-ex` does not load playlist entries for the directory.
+This script provides the functions below:

+- Like well-known `autoload`, automatically loads playlist entries by scanning the directory a file is located in when starting playback.
+- Provides many sorting methods and shuffling when scanning the directory.
+- Provides keybinds for the functions of scannig the directory, sorting and shuffling the files.
+- Remembers the sorting and shuffling states of the directory.
+So when you open a file in the directory next time, `autoload-ex` restores previous sorting states of the directory.
+- Even though you set `disabled=yes` in `script-opts/autoload-ex.conf` and
+  manually call `autoload-ex` by keybinds, `autoload-ex` scans entries of the directory automatically next time.
+- If you set `disabled=no` and call `autoload-ex remove-others` for the directory, `autoload-ex` does not scan entries of the directory next time.

 This script provides the script messages below: